revloc02/dndMarkdown/colver-5e-homebrew.md

 There are NPCs with Class levels, but these are rather uncommon, and are usually the leaders of the world who have some experience.

 * Levels 1-3 are fairly common.
 Lots of folks across the land can level-up from training or defending their homes and cities from time to time.
 * Levels 4-6 are uncommon.
-Many of the leaders, from Captain of the Guard to the Guild Leader to the local fuedal lord, are in this category.
+Many of the leaders—from Captain of the Guard to Guild Leader to Temple Priest, as well as the local fuedal lord—are in this category.
 * Levels 7-8 are rare.
-This consists of the greatest heroes, generals, and feudal leaders.
+This consists of the greatest heroes, generals, high priests, and feudal leaders.
 * Levels 9-10 are very rare.
 Only the most powerful kings and greatest arch-mages attain this level.
 * Levels 10+ are only known in legends.
 Campaign humanoid NPCs with class levels will not exist in this category, thus PC adversaries will be high CR monsters.

 A town militia would consist of a bunch of peasants run by a 1st or 2nd level Fighter.
 City guards would be no more than 3rd level, with a Captain that is 3rd to 5th level.
 Renowned heroes, a king's Champion, or feudal lords would be 8th level, some might be as high as 10th level but that would be fairly unique.
 The great and powerful wizard studying in his tower would be 6th to 10th level.
-Achilles, Aragorn, Conan, and Drizzt are examples of legendary characters that might be 10th level as they are powerful, competent, and heroic, but not invincible.
-Most people are just people and anyone who has some class levels usually have only 1 to 3 levels.
+Achilles, Aragorn and Legolas, Conan, and Drizzt are examples of legendary characters that might be 10th level as they are powerful, competent, and heroic, but not invincible.
+Most people are just ordinary people and class levels are exceptional.

 But none of this prevents any player character from attaining any levels all the way to 20th, or beyond if the DM has parameters for it.